 Nominal Maximum Output Power: This is the nominal power defined by the UE power class.

-Non-Access Stratum: Protocols between UE and the core network that are not terminated in the UTRAN.
+Non-Access Stratum: Protocols between UE and the core network that are not terminated in the RAN.

 Normal GSM operation: Relating to general, CHV related, GSM security related and subscription related procedures.